Oscar Taveras

 Oscar Francisco Taveras (June 19, 1992 – October 26, 2014) was a Dominican professional baseball outfielder who played one season for the St. Louis Cardinals of Major League Baseball (MLB).
 Known as "El Fenómeno" (Spanish for "The Phenomenon") in the Dominican Republic, the Cardinals signed him at age 16 in 2008 as an international amateur free agent and he made his MLB debut in 2014.
 Over six minor league seasons, he batted .321 with a .519 slugging percentage.
 He played all three outfield positions while spending most of the time in center field.

-With prodigious batting skills, Taveras was a consensus top-five minor league prospect in 2013 and 2014.
-He elicited comparisons to former MLB outfielder and fellow Dominican Vladimir Guerrero—with a powerful and smooth, balanced stroke, Taveras successfully hit pitches well outside of the strike zone.
+As a batter, Taveras was a consensus top-five minor league prospect in 2013 and 2014.
+He elicited comparisons to former MLB outfielder and fellow Dominican Vladimir Guerrero—with a powerful, balanced stroke, Taveras successfully hit pitches well outside of the strike zone.
 Also similar to Guerrero, he possessed a strong and accurate throwing arm.
 The outfielder was the recipient of a litany of awards and won batting titles in two minor leagues, including hitting .386 for the Midwest League title in 2011.
 The next year, he won the Texas League batting title and was the Texas League Player of the Year and Cardinals organization Player of the Year.

 On May 31, 2014, Taveras homered in his major league debut against the San Francisco Giants and went on to hit .239 in 80 regular season games, playing mostly right field.
 He also hit a game-tying home run in Game 2 of the 2014 National League Championship Series against the Giants.
 On October 26, 2014, he died in a car accident in the Dominican Republic shortly after the Cardinals were eliminated from the playoffs.

 Early life

 Originally from Puerto Plata, Dominican Republic, Oscar Taveras grew up in a town called Sosúa.
 He began taking interest in baseball early in life.
 According to his father, Francisco Taveras, at about age five, he started to call himself "El Fenómeno," which is Spanish for "The Phenomenon".
-"He would say, 'I’m going to make you the happiest dad in the world.
+"He would say, 'I'm going to make you the happiest dad in the world.
 I want to be a star.
 I want to be a major leaguer.
-I’m the phenomenon.
-I’m the best,'" recounted his father.
+I'm the phenomenon.
+I'm the best,'" recounted his father.

 Taveras' father was an outfielder in the Milwaukee Brewers' minor league system.
 Taveras lived in Montreal from ages 12 to 16 and obtained Canadian citizenship.
 Afterwards, he returned to the Dominican Republic; had he stayed in Canada, he would have entered the draft after high school.